 - A sufficient supply of food and water with appropriate feeding receptacles must be securely attached to the container.

-- Please refer to the following example that complies with the International Air Transport Association (IATA) standard container below.
+- Please refer to the following example that complies with the International Air Transport Association (IATA) pet cage standard definition.

-- Unsuitable container examples: Containers made entirely of welded mesh, wire mesh, wicker, cardboard, or collapsible materials with two doors for entry/exit are strictly prohibited.
+- Unsuitable container examples: Containers made entirely of welded mesh, wire mesh, wicker, cardboard, or collapsible materials and two doors for entry/exit are strictly prohibited.

 - The compartment in which your pet will be carried will have the same pressure and temperature as the passenger cabin.

 - The number of pets allowed per container is as follows:

 - Total weight of pet and container > 14kg (31lbs): One pet per container

-- Age ≥ 4 months and the total weight of pet(s) and container ≤ 14kg: Up to two pets of similar size per container (two cats, two dogs, or two rabbits)
+- Age ≧ 4 months and total weight of pets and container ≤ 14kg(31lbs): Up to two pets of similar size per container (two cats, two dogs, or two rabbits)

-- Note: The size of the container should be in relation to the largest animal; If two animals share a pet cage, the size of the pet cage must be three times the width of the largest animal.
-If the total weight of pets and container exceeds 14kg, each of them must have its own cage.
+- Note: The size of the container should be related to the largest animal.
+If two animals share a pet cage, the size of the pet cage is three times the width of the largest animal.
+If the total weight of pets and container exceeds 14kg(31lbs), each of them must have their own cage.

 Your pet and its container accepted as checked baggage will be charged as excess baggage and excluded from your free baggage allowance.
-When accompanied by passengers dependent on these animals, guide/hearing-aid dogs will be carried free of charge without weight restrictions.
+However, service dogs trained to assist passengers with disabilities in the cabin are at no charge.